dvliman/dvliman/README.md

 Hi there 👋, I am David Liman.

 I am a software engineer with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

-I am a technologist and problem solver, first and foremost.
+I am a technologist and a problem solver.
+I always look for simple solutions to complex problems.
 My ideal role would involve designing, building, documenting, and maintaining systems.
 I am happiest when I can alternate high-level and low-level work.

 I believe people do their best thinking when they come together to solve problems, when they are supported, respected, and growing.
 I find bottom-up leadership more appealing.

 ## Location
 I am based in Los Angeles, California but prefer to work as part of a mostly or fully distributed teams.